Beliavsky/Fortran-code-on-GitHub/README.md

 [rng_fortran](https://github.com/jannisteunissen/rng_fortran): generates random integers, uniform, normal, and Poisson variates, and random points on a circle or sphere, using the xoroshiro128plus generator, by Jannis Teunissen

+[sobseq](https://github.com/DaanVanVugt/sobseq): generates points in Sobol series, in a continuous or strided (2^n) manner, by Daan van Vugt and Koen Beljaars.
+The Sobol sequence is a low-discrepancy sequence that can be used for more efficient (Quasi-)Monte-Carlo integration.

 [xoshiro-fortran](https://github.com/DSCF-1224/xoshiro-fortran): implementation of xoshiro/xoroshiro in Fortran 2008, by DSCF-1224

 ## Reactor Physics